machinekoder/speed-friending-and-dating-matcher/README.md

 * todo:<filename>.txt: exports a TODO file
 * onexlsx:<filename>.xlsx: exports a single Excel sheet containing matching information
+* clique:<filename>.txt: exports a file containing all found cliques, to be used with the clique matchmaker

+## Matchmakers

+* simple: Simple I liked you, you liked me matchmaking
+* clique: Finds cliques of people liking each other

 ## Extending the software
 You can extend the software by adding new import and export plugins.
 Take a look the default plugins [csvimporter](./importer/csvimporter.py) and [todoexporter](./exporter/todoexporter.py) for more details.